How to become a recruiter with no experience? 7 tips for beginners

 It is also worth to write down the resources that you will use to achieve your goals.
 For example, continuing education courses, attendance of profile events, self-education, etc. And – take action!

 All of this will benefit you, because the growth prospects for good recruiters are quite broad.
-For example, you can continue your recruiting career as a team leader (head of a recruiting team), HR (integration and adaptation of personnel), a headhunter (search for top-level employees), etc.
+For example, you can continue your recruiting career as a team leader (head of a recruiting team), HR (integration and employee onboarding), a headhunter (search for top-level employees), etc.

 7. Optimize and automate your work